headsetapp/headsetapp.github.io/docs/player-window.md

 ---
-layout: document
+layout: default
+overview: true
-title: PLAYER WINDOW
+title: Player Window
 ---

 ## what is that?